-Textbook and LaunchPad
+Textbook and Achieve

-The (electronic) textbook in this course is Cowen and Tabarrok, Modern Principles: Microeconomics 5/E. In addition, we will be making extensive use of learning software aligned with the textbook called Achieve.
-Achieve is an online platform designed to help you engage with the content of this course, as well as access the ebook for Cowen & Tabarrok's Modern Principles: Microeconomics, 5th edition and complete homework assignments and pre-class tutorials.
+The (electronic) textbook in this course is Cowen and Tabarrok, Modern Principles: Microeconomics 6/E. In addition, we will be making extensive use of learning software aligned with the textbook called Achieve.
+Achieve is an online platform designed to help you engage with the content of this course, as well as access the ebook for Cowen & Tabarrok's Modern Principles: Microeconomics, 6th edition and complete homework assignments and Marginal Revolution University assignments.